KshitijKoranne/Checkitoff/README.md

 *Changes are saved in browser.<br>

 #Note: <br>
-*If you create browser cookies, the tasks will get deleted.
+*If you clear browser cookies, the tasks will get deleted.